Skip to content

 Let’s take an onion tart as an example.
 There’s a step after cooking down the onion that calls for flour to be sprinkled all over your onion, then well mixed.
 This is the base of the thickening agent (flour + milk).
 Simply use sorghum or another neutral flour in its place and continue with the recipe.
 The results are awesome.

-My biggest piece of advice, tiger nut flour (tuber, NOT a nut) is not suitable for cooking.
+My biggest piece of advice, tiger nut flour (tuber, NOT a tree nut) is not suitable for cooking.
 Also, if you hate the taste of a specific flour, do not use it in your cooking.
 The kids hate the taste of amaranth and most bean-based flours, and you won’t find them in my recipes.

 Tiger Nuts: Nut Free, Gluten Free, Amazing Ingredient